Are you considering a study abroad opportunity to broaden your educational perspectives and personal view of the world? We hope so!

 College of Human Sciences Study Abroad Fair

-The College of Human Sciences Study Abroad Fair will be held during Human Sciences Week generally the first week of October.
+The College of Human Sciences Study Abroad Fair is generally held the first week of October.

 Iowa State Study Abroad Center